|Years||1991 World Championships (Lt 2x 5th)

 Rowing in the London-based four involved considerable challenges, though.
 First, there was the commuting, which was not only time consuming and expensive, but also mentally and physically draining.
 Tonia remembers Ann Redgrave, the GB rowing team doctor, telling her that each journey was equivalent to a training outing, which significantly increased the load on her.
 Second, she admits she’d put on a lot of weight while she was in New Zealand.
 “I was probably 67kg or so, and there was pressure on me all the time about that,” she recalls.
 There was also an inevitable ‘three plus one’ thing which all four members of the crew remember; three members from the 1991 boat plus Tonia, three from London plus one from Nottingham, three who were on weight plus one who wasn’t, and to an extent Tonia’s personality was just different from that of the others too.
 Tonia’s stroking style was also different from Katie Brownlow’s.
 “I’d been very clear to Billy that if I was going to be in the boat, I wanted to sit in the stroke seat, so all of those things took a little bit of time to settle down to settle into but I loved it, sweep was my happy place,” she reflects.

-The four got the silver medal at the World Championships in Montreal that year, after leading the race until the last 80m when they were rowed down by the Australians, a particularly painful twist for Tonia, who explains, “Kiwis and Aussies have good rivalry at the best of times and they got through us!”
+The four got the silver medal at the World Championships in Montreal that year, after leading the race until the last 80m when they were rowed down by the Australians, a particularly painful twist for Tonia because of the natural rivalry between “Kiwis and Aussies”.

 By 1993 the ‘three plus one’ feeling had subsided somewhat; there had been new shared experiences, and Jane Hall replaced Claire Davies in the crew which altered the dynamics and the ‘old crew versus new crew’ balance.
 Tonia got on particularly well with Jane, about whom she says, “We had a lot of fun.”